 Construction of the biorefinery under the Action Alternative would not require any significant natural gas use.
-For operations, DOE estimates the biorefinery would require natural gas at a peak rate of about 1.4 million cubic feet (40,000 cubic meters) per day and at a rate of 0.2 million cubic feet (5,700 cubic meters) per day during normal operations (Roach 2009j).
-As noted previously, the Hugoton area is in one of the country's major natural gas production areas and, in 2007, about 370,000 million cubic feet (10,500 million cubic meters) of natural gas were produced and sold in Kansas.
-This production equates to about 1,010 million cubic feet (28.6 million cubic meters) per day, so the peak and normal demand during operations would be 0.14 and 0.02 percent, respectively, of this quantity.
+For operations, DOE estimates the biorefinery would require natural gas at a peak rate of about 1.4 million cubic feet (40,000 cubic meters) per day and at a rate of 0.2 million cubic feet (5,700 cubic meters) per day during normal operations (Appendix I).
+As noted previously, the Hugoton area is in one of the country's major natural gas production areas and, in 2007, about 370,000 million cubic feet (10,500 million cubic feet (28.6 million cubic meters) per day, so the peak and normal demand during operations would be 0.14 and 0.02 percent, respectively, of this quantity.
 Of the total amount of natural gas produced in Kansas in 2007, 286,000 million cubic feet (8,100 million cubic meters) were used in the state.
 The peak and normal demands during operations would be 0.18 and 0.026 percent, respectively, of the amount of natural gas used in Kansas.
 It can be concluded that the minor amounts of natural gas required by the Action Alternative would not impact the availability of natural gas in the region.